eaplatanios/xla-artifacts/README.md

 # XLA Artifacts

 This repository is used to build XLA-related artifacts such as PJRT plugin binaries for multiple platforms.
-It borrows the structure of [this repository](https://github.com/zml/pjrt-artifacts) with some modifications to include support for Windows.
+It was inspired by [this repository](https://github.com/zml/pjrt-artifacts) with various modifications to include support for Windows as well as build binaries that include more than just PJRT such as the ability to build StableHLO programs using the MLIR C API.

 ## Acknowledgements